fpereiro/gotoB/readme.md

 ### Introduction to the event system

-The hard thing about programming interfaces is figuring out which parts of the interface should be updated.
+The hard thing about programming interfaces is figuring out which parts of the interface should be updated when the data changes.
 Even in simple interfaces, different components influence and affect each other in subtle ways.
 This is the main reason, in my view, for the existence of frontend frameworks.

-gotoв tackles this problem by 1) using a global object (called the *store*) to store all the information about the app; and 2) using an event system to update both the store and the relevant parts of the interface.
+gotoв tackles this problem by 1) centralizing all the application data on a single object (called the *store*) and 2) using an event system to update both the store and the relevant parts of the interface.

 The *store* is a plain object on which you can put arbitrary data.
 What matters is that all the information that affects the interface should be placed there.
-From the perspective of the entire frontend, the *store* is the single source of truth.
+From the perspective of the entire frontend, the *store* is the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth).

 By having all the information centralized in one place, we avoid having to retrieve information from multiple places (like DOM elements or loose variables) and instead retrieve it from the store directly.
 Even more importantly, by updating the store through events, we can elegantly solve the problem of when to update a certain part of the interface.
 Let's see how with an example.